Miro-H/miro-h.github.io/_pages/about.md

   - /about.html
 ---

 Our society increasingly relies on technology in all aspects of life without always understanding the implications and consequences.
-As more and more devices are connected, the boundaries between physical and digital systems blur, which gives rise to a plethora of security and privacy issues.
+As more and more devices are connected, the boundaries between physical and digital systems blur, giving rise to a plethora of security and privacy issues.

-It is essential that we analyze wide-deployed cryptographic systems and challenge their claimed security properties.
-Considering how difficult it is to update the cryptography of such systems due to backward compatibility and their large scale, it is essential to design applications carefully _today_.
-Now is the time to build a solid, secure, privacy-preserving foundation with cryptographic agility based on which humanity can enjoy the miracles of digital progress without fearing data misuse, suffering from censorship, or otherwise becoming victim to cybercriminal activities.
-Privacy-preserving computation and advanced cryptographic techniques — such as multi-party computation and zero-knowledge proofs — often enable us to design data-driven applications that respect privacy in theory.
-However, in practice, the development of such solutions faces many challenges: side-channel attacks, sparse tool support, diverse requirements, and highly complex processes hinder wide adoption.
+Widespread enthusiasm about advanced cryptographic techniques — such as zero-knowledge proofs, homomorphic encryption, and MPC — leads to the fast adoption of complex algorithms to protect users in strong threat models, such as fully malicious servers.

+It is essential that we analyze these systems to gain a better understanding of the justification of theoretic security assumptions in practice.
+In case of discrepancies, cryptanalysis helps to harden existing systems and improve our understanding of their concrete security guarantees.
+Furthermore, attacks expose fundamental problems in current deployments which informs the design of solutions resolving these issues.

-I want to contribute to increasing security and spreading privacy without compromising on practicality or usability.
-I am excited to question and improve the status quo by putting existing systems to the test and contributing ideas to improve or replace them.
-I am very grateful to get the opportunity to work on these goals during my Ph.D. at UCSD, advised by [Nadia Heninger](https://cseweb.ucsd.edu/~nadiah/).
+I aim to contribute to improving the security and privacy of deployed systems by putting them to the test and identifying cryptographic vulnerabilities.
+Furthermore, I challenge the status quo and contribute ideas to improve it.
+I am very grateful to get the opportunity to work on these goals during my Ph.D. at UCSD with my advisor [Nadia Heninger](https://cseweb.ucsd.edu/~nadiah/) and various outstanding internal and external collaborators.